cloudflare/python-cloudflare-cli4/README.md

 As of January 2020 the code is Python3.8 clean.
 The new `SyntaxWarning` messages (i.e. `SyntaxWarning: "is" with a literal.
 Did you mean "=="?`) meant minor edits were needed.

+As of late 2023 the code is Python3.11 clean.

 ## pypi and GitHub signed releases

 As of October/2022, the code is signed by the maintainers personal email address: `mahtin@mahtin.com` `7EA1 39C4 0C1C 842F 9D41 AAF9 4A34 925D 0517 2859`